 So with seating sorted according to aviation rules and your favourite seating strategies in play, you’ve gotten to the plane.
 Now how do you survive in-flight?

 Getting your bags sorted is incredibly important.
 If you are going to be split up then you want to make sure both parents have essential supplies with them, most important is to determine what needs to be in your “grab bag”; especially if you’ve managed to score the converted bulkhead row, during that insurmountable time it seems to take for the seat belt sign to come off you need every essential supply in arms reach.

 Infants can be incredibly wibble wobbly, hair pulling, trampolining, scratching creatures when forced to sit in your lap.
 Adding a whiney toddler desperate for your attention to the mix doesn’t help!
 You will need some sort of plane activities for a toddler or older infant but be conscious they still have a pretty limited attention span.
 Even the much-loved iPad can take until 2.5 to 3 years old to really be an effective entertainer (read keep the headphones on their head!)

-Also think about the fact if your baby is happily bopping about in your lap next to an older child trying to play, it really can be quite distracting not to mention their innate desire to put everything possible in their mouth so think careful about what you’re packing in your toy bag.
+Also think about the fact if your baby is happily bopping about in your lap next to an older child trying to play, it really can be quite distracting not to mention their innate desire to put everything possible in their mouth so think carefully about what you’re packing in your toy bag.

 Don’t be afraid to ask the flight crew for help.
-Even if there are two grown ups travelling together, most airline staff do understand the needs of family travellers, be it help while going to the toilet or clearing trays for you.
+Even if there are two grown-ups travelling together, most airline staff do understand the needs of family travellers, be it help while going to the toilet or clearing trays for you.
 A little politeness will get you a long way.